helgadrian-seminar/Intro-to-Signals/README.md

 Notes:
 - Signal two is in nondimensional time
 - Each discrete value in signal three is a monthly average
+- Signals one and four have notes in a .md file in their directories

 Challenges:
-- Can you demean signal 4?
+- Can you demean signal 3?
 - What difference did it make?
-- Can you perform an autocorrelation on signal 4?
+- Can you perform an autocorrelation on signal 3?
 - Did you learn anything?

 ## Modeling with Synthetic Data